-The theatrical premiere of The Glassblower's Daughter is now but a pleasant memory.
+The live workshop premiere of The Glassblower's Daughter is now but a pleasant memory.

 Lightning House Players is thrilled to announce our first production, an original two-act musical: The Glassblower’s Daughter!